DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/thesis_summary/README.md

 <img src="https://github.com/DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/blob/master/github_images/Thin-Slicing_multimodal.png" width="500">
 </p>

+Once the new text-based input mode is mapped is trained, retrieving images becomes a simple matter of embedding the query language descriptor, followed by a nearest neighbours search starting from the embedding location.

 ### Conditional Queries

 The first approach assumes that the relationship between each posebit is governed by a Normal Distribution.
 Conditionin the Normal Distribution on a desired set of conditions, maximum-likelihood estimation can be used to resolve the remaining bits.
 This entails simply taking the mean of the conditonal Normal Distribution.
 Consider the toy example of predicting the value of `bit a`, when `bit b` is one: